Critique of Pure Reason: The canon of pure reason

 The canon of pure reason is a discipline for the limitation of pure reason.
 The analytic part of logic in general is a canon for the understanding and reason in general.
 However, the Transcendental Analytic is a canon of the pure understanding for only the pure understanding is able to judge synthetically a priori.

 The speculative propositions of God, immortal soul, and free will have no cognitive use but are valuable to our moral interest.
 In pure philosophy, reason is morally (practically) concerned with what ought to be done if the will is free, if there is a God, and if there is a future world.
 Yet, in its actual practical employment and use, reason is only concerned with the existence of God and a future life.
 Basically, the canon of pure reason deals with two questions: Is there a God?
 Is there a future life?
 These questions are translated by the canon of pure reason into two criteria: What ought I to do? and What may I hope for? yielding the postulates of God's own existence and a future life, or life in the future.

 The greatest advantage of the philosophy of pure reason is negative, the prevention of error.
 Yet moral reason can provide positive knowledge.
-There can't be a canon, or system of a priori principles, for the correct use of speculative reason.
+There cannot be a canon, or system of a priori principles, for the correct use of speculative reason.
 However, there can be a canon for the practical (moral) use of reason.

 Reason has three main questions and answers: